 Get a gym membership in Eden Prairie.
 Eat healthy and use a nutrition plan.
-Go to a different workout class.
+Experience a different workout class.
 Hit your goal weight.

 We’ve all experienced it.
 It’s the new year, and we create individual resolutions.
 Then we give up in just a few weeks.
 Why does this occur?

 Resolutions are a firm decision to do or not do a behavior.
 Because of this, they’re exact and might be discouraging.

 Goals are a target of your drive, an ambition or a favorable result.
 They seem less dreadful—and more achieveable.